Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 - Negative token balance: tokens in, BCH out
 - Positive token balance: tokens out, BCH in

-The liquidity app serves as an automated market maker, continuously adjusting the exchange rate according to the logarithmic equation above.
+The liquidity app serves as an automated market maker, continuously adjusting the exchange rate according to the equations above.
 The curve above was generated by assuming the app starts out with an initial balance of 250 BCH and 50,000 tokens.
 This sets the <b>inflection point</b> at 200 tokens-per-BCH (50000 / 250 = 200).
 These simple equations provide the following characteristics:

 - **The application can never run out of BCH.** As more BCH is extracted from the app, the exchange rate decreases according to the natural logarithm, so that the entire amount of BCH can never be completely extracted.<br /><br />

-- **The peg between the token and BCH remains constant as demand increases.** After the inflection point (at a balance of 250 BCH) is reached, the exchange rate is fixed at 200 tokens-per-bch.
+- **The peg between the token and BCH remains constant as demand increases.** After the inflection point is reached (at a balance of 250 BCH), the exchange rate is fixed at 200 tokens-per-bch.
 This allows for a predictable, steady exchange rate.
 Token holders are incentivized to only hold the token in order to actively participate in governance and **not** for price appreciation (speculation).<br /><br />

 - **Pseudo-stable peg.** The equation encourages a pseudo-stable peg of 200 tokens per BCH.
 Speculative buyers lose incentive and are replaced by stakeholders who are incentivized to encourage long-term growth through user-adoption of software.
-Below the inflection point, sellers are increasingly disincentivized as the peg changes to encourage speculative buying of the token.<br /><br />
+Below the inflection point, sellers are increasingly disincentivized as the peg changes to encourage buyers.<br /><br />

-- **Fair price dynamics.** Because the pricing algorithm is transparent, all participants are fairly incentivized.<br /><br />
+- **Fair price dynamics.** Because the pricing algorithm is transparent and market making is fully automated, all participants are fairly incentivized.<br /><br />

 The reasoning behind these core ideas are expanded below.